Safety Harness Connectors

 Quick Links & Delta Links

-There are a couple of quick link we offer as part of our connectors range, an oval shape quick link and a Delta link.
+There are a couple of quick links we offer as part of our connectors range, an oval shape quick link, and a Delta link.
 Both types offer a semi-permanent connection and so are ideal when two items will remain connected most of the time; for example, if you wanted to leave a lanyard connected to your safety harness.
 You must always make sure the screw lock is fully tightened to its maximum and checked prior to each use to ensure it will remain safe and securely attached.

 Ordering a Safety Harness Connector